yoshipep/pattern-create/Readme.md

 You can also
 look for memory values.
-The values need to be little-endian and prefixed with 0x (supports both 32 and 64 bit numbers):
+The values need to be little-endian and prefixed with 0x (supports both 32 and 64 bit length):

 ```
 $ ./pattern-create.py -o 0x39684238